 Noise Therapy (2003-)

 After joining Jacobs University, I discovered that some of my colleagues did play rock music in the past.
 We started to meet once in a while to have some noise therapy - mostly covering classic rock songs.
 Not really good, but students somehow seem to enjoy seeing their instructors doing strange things from time to time.
 Since we never found a drummer in our faculty, we usually perform with (student) drumming assistants.

 Retro Superdrive (2008-2016)

 Splendid Time (2017-2018)

 I got to know Robert Riebau and his Splendid Time project in August 2017.
 Robert composed, recorded and produced the Splendid Time CD “Liquids in Vibration” (Alster Records, 2017) all by himself.
 Together with Christian Höpfner on drums we were working on a live version of some CD material and some new songs.
 Splendid time was probably the most professional and goal-oriented band project I have ever joined and this made it interesting.
-But then I later had to learn that also professionally organized band projects are fragile and can easily fall apart.
+But later I had to learn that also professionally organized band projects are fragile and can easily fall apart.

 A new project, welcome to good old fusion.
 Some rehearsal room sessions can be found on YouTube.